WATE-TV

-WATE-TV (channel 6) is a television station in Knoxville, Tennessee, United States, affiliated with ABC and owned by Nexstar Media Group.
-The station's studios are located in the Greystone mansion on North Broadway/SR 33/SR 71/US 441, and its transmitter is located on Sharp's Ridge in North Knoxville.
+WATE-TV (channel 6) is a television station in Knoxville, Tennessee, United States, affiliated with ABC.
+It is owned by Nexstar Media Group, whose Tegna subsidiary owns NBC affiliate WBIR-TV (channel 10).
+WATE-TV's studios are located in the Greystone mansion on North Broadway/SR 33/SR 71/US 441, and its transmitter is located on Sharp's Ridge in North Knoxville.

 History

 Channel 6 was East Tennessee's first television station, signing on the air at 8 p.m. on October 1, 1953, as WROL-TV.
 The race to be the first television station in the eastern part of the state was won by WROL-TV when the 300 ft tower of WJHL-TV in Johnson City (ironically, now a sister station to the Knoxville station) collapsed a few months earlier.
 That station would have been first to sign on, but WROL claimed the title by 26 days.
 Its first studios were underneath the 800 ft self-supporting tower on Sharp's Ridge which was one of the tallest man-made structures in Tennessee at the time.
 It was signed on by Greater East Tennessee TV, Inc., owned by local insurance executive Paul Mountcastle and a small group of investors along with WROL AM 950.
 At the time, Mountcastle was chairman of the board of the Life and Casualty Insurance Company of Tennessee in Nashville, which signed on WLAC-TV (now WTVF) in that city in 1954.
 Despite that connection, the stations were not considered to be co-owned.

 WROL-TV signed on as a primary NBC affiliate because of WROL-AM's longtime affiliation with NBC Radio and also shared ABC programming with CBS affiliate WTSK-TV (later WTVK, now WVLT-TV), whose Channel 26 analog signal did not travel nearly as far.
 Although NBC held a firm grip on WROL, DuMont tried unsuccessfully several times to get a secondary affiliation with the station when it was not broadcasting NBC and ABC.
 Channel 6 opted to fill its non-network schedule with local programming, a Federal Communications Commission (FCC) mandate, and as a result, DuMont was forced to join WTVK on a secondary basis.
 CBS also made many attempts to grab a primary affiliation with Knoxville's only VHF station, but the owners of WROL held firm despite many financial incentives from the other networks, especially CBS.